Narberth, Pennsylvania: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Narberth has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Average monthly temperatures range from 32.2 °F in January to 77.2 °F in July.

-Shopping and entertainment
+Commerce

 Narberth's business district has a variety of small, generally independent businesses.
-Some have been there for decades, including the American Family Market, The Cheese Company and Real Pizza.
-In recent years, many new businesses have opened, including Sweet Mabel Store and Studio, the Narberth Bookshop, Le Petit Mitron (a French bakery), Village Treats, and DEA Strength Training.
+Some have been there for decades.
 Narberth also has an independent movie theater located in its downtown.
 Many borough businesses belong to the Narberth Business Association, which promotes the town as a shopping destination and also puts on occasional events, including the Spring Sidewalk Sale and the Narberth Dickens Festival.

 Recreation

 The Borough of Narberth maintains two recreational facilities: The Narberth Playground and the Sabine Avenue Playground.
 The Narberth Playground has two basketball courts, three tennis courts, a field area, a junior basketball court (once volleyball), and a playground for younger children.
 The Sabine Avenue Tot Lot, on the grounds of the former Narberth Elementary School, is the smaller of the two and was recently renovated with new playground equipment.
 In addition, the borough sponsors a Fall soccer program, a Spring baseball program, a Summer basketball program, and many other sports and recreation activities.